ianlucas/cs2-inventory-simulator/docs/api.md

 ## Sign-in user

 This is intended to be used in other first-party apps to authenticate users to Inventory Simulator.
-First, a POST request must be sent to `/api/sign-in` to get the user's authentication `token`, then the user must be immediately redirected to `/api/sign-in/callback?token={returned token}`.
+First, a POST request must be sent to `/api/sign-in` to get the user's authentication `token`, then the user must be immediately redirected to `/api/sign-in/callback?token={token}`.

 ### Get user sign-in token